jeroensmeets/11t/README.md

 # README #

 Matodor is an iOs and Android app for [Mastodon](https://mastodon.social), written in FuseTools.
-In beta for Android, waiting for review by Apple for iOS beta test.
+In beta for both Android and iOS.

 ### What are your plans for Matodor? ###

-My todo list is [on Trello](https://trello.com/b/as4ROroX/mastodon-app).
+I try to keep everything on [the Issues list on Github](https://github.com/jeroensmeets/mastodon-app/issues).

 ### I hear there's a beta test? ###

 You are absolutely right!
-I'm building this app from scratch, so please be patient.
-The current version can show your timeline and your notifications, and you can write a toot without images, you can repost and add a favourite.
-And that's it.
+I'm building this app from scratch, so please have some patience.

 ## iOS ##
 If you use an Apple device, send me an e-mail at jeroen at jeroensmeets dot net.
-Important: I need the address that you use for logging into the App Store.
+Important: I need you AppleID, i.e. the address that you use for logging into the App Store.

 As long there are spots open for the iOS test group, I'll add you to the beta group.
-The app is waiting for review by Apple, so it can take a couple of days before you hear from me (writing this on the 28th).

 ## Android ##
 For Android, you can [visit this link](https://play.google.com/apps/testing/com.jeroensmeets.mastodon) on your mobile.